wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 --readpool "full path to"/interleaved_sequences/${SAMPLE}_interleaved.fastq.gz

-change "full path" with the path to the interleaved_sequences directory.
+change "full path to" with the path to the interleaved_sequences directory.

 --quick "full path to to fasta file with seed"